morganhancock/recipebox/Merging_exercise_1.md

 ![recipe image](https://static01.nyt.com/images/2016/09/28/dining/28ROOSTER1/28ROOSTER1-articleLarge.jpg)
 ```
 2. Save the file.
-3. Add and commit the change using `git commit *`.
-In the notepad file that opens, type your commit message and save and close the file.
+3. Add and commit the change using `git commit -am "<your commit message>"`.
+Make sure you replace `<your commit message>` with a descriptive commit message!
 4. Push to the remote repo using `git push`.

 ### Cook #2
 1. In the `dinner` folder, open `obamas_short_ribs.md`, and replace `1 onion, chopped` with `½ cup chopped onion`.
 2. Save the file.
-3. Add and commit the change using `git commit *`.
-In the notepad file that opens, type your commit message and save and close the file.
+3. Add and commit the change using `git commit -am "<your commit message>"`.
+Make sure you replace `<your commit message>` with a descriptive commit message!
 4. Push to the remote repo using `git push`.

-BAD NEWS: You probably got a merge conflict!

 ### Conflict cause & resolution
-So what happened?
+*So what happened?*

-When two people
+Both cooks edited the same file, So when Cook #2 tried to push the commit containing the change to `obamas_short_ribs.md`, Git threw a conflict.

+*Does that mean we can't work in the same file?*

+Nope!
+It just means that you'll have to manually resolve the conflicts on your own.
+Git isn't *that* magical.

+#### Resolution
+Cook #2 will need to manually merge the changes in this file.
+Complete the following steps to do it.

+1. Enter `git pull` to get updates from the remote branch.
+2. In a text editor, open `obamas_short_ribs.md`.
+3. Manually merge the changes (specific instructions coming soon!)
+4. Add and commit the change using `git commit -am "<your commit message>"`.
+5. Enter `git push` to send your commit to the remote.

 ### Summary
-Probably some trouble, I'd guess...
-But maybe not yet.
+Again, `git status` and `git pull` would have helped you out, but you still couldn't have avoided this conflict.
+You'll have to manually merge the changes in this file.

 ## TL;DR
-Pull before you push.
+`git status` to compare the remote and local branch, `git pull` to update before pushing.